The PP communities agree to extend the guarantees to buy a home up to 40 years of age

-The autonomous communities governed by the Popular Party have agreed to extend to 40 years the age at which they can access guarantees from the administration to purchase a home and thus complete the 20% of financing that current mortgages do not offer.
+The autonomous communities governed by the Popular Party have agreed to extend to 40 years the age at which people can access guarantees from the administration to acquire a home and thus complete the 20% financing that current mortgages do not offer.

-This was announced by the general secretary of the PP, Cuca Gamarra, in statements sent to the media from Colunga, where the leader of the opposition, Alberto Núñez Feijóo, and the regional presidents of the PP are holding a day of work behind closed doors to agree on policies. of housing.
+This was announced by the general secretary of the PP, Cuca Gamarra, in statements sent to the media from Colunga, in Asturias, where the leader of the opposition, Alberto Núñez Feijóo, and the regional presidents of the PP They maintain a closed-door work day to agree on housing policies.

-And he has detailed that these guarantees will reach the 20% that is missing so that “100% of the cost of a home can be available to young people.”

-The number two of the PP has thus advanced one of the agreements that the popular people are articulating as an alternative to the housing policy of the Government of Pedro Sánchez, which they consider “disastrous” because in their opinion it takes housing away from the rental market, prevents building more because lack of land or generates legal uncertainty due to “squatter protection.”
+The number two of the PP has thus advanced one of the agreements that the popular people are articulating as an alternative to the housing policy of the Government of Pedro Sánchez, which they consider “disastrous” because in their opinion detracts homes from the rental market, prevents building more because there is a lack of land or generates legal uncertainty due to “squatter protection.”

-They are also exploring measures to promote more land on which to build, or eliminate administrative obstacles so that it can be built faster, Gamarra added.
+They are also exploring measures to promote more land on which build, or eliminate administrative obstacles so that it is built faster, Gamarra added.

 Other agreements

-The popular ones remember that in the past they agreed on other agreements, in the execution of which progress is being made, such as free education from 0 to 3 years old or a university entrance test on a common date throughout Spain, which in the territories where govern also contemplates common correction criteria.
+The popular ones remember that in the past they agreed to other agreements, in the execution of which progress is being made, such as free education from 0 to 3 years or a university entrance test on a common date throughout Spain, which in the territories where they govern also includes common correction criteria.

 Gamarra has highlighted that his party practices a “useful policy”, which opposes that of the Government.
 “During these 6 years, Pedro Sánchez has only been concerned about one home, his own, remaining in La Moncloa as a residence,” he stressed.

-The meeting of the popular has continued since last night at the Palacio de Luces hotel, located in the municipality of Colunga, just over 50 kilometers from Oviedo, where there is expectation due to the presence of more than half a dozen media outlets that from the 9 in the morning this Saturday they have stood guard without being able to access.
+The meeting of the popular has continued since last night at the Palacio de Luces hotel, located in the municipality of Colunga, just over 50 kilometers from Oviedowhere there is great expectation due to the presence of more than half a dozen media outlets that have stood guard since 9 a.m. this Saturday without being able to access it.

-On a rainy and gray day, in which the rain has been subsiding, from outside the hotel it was possible to see the leaders of the PP, with its leader Alberto Núñez Feijóo, meeting in a room through the glass window that overlooks the the road that leads to Lastres.
+On a rainy and gray day, in which the rain has been subsiding, from outside the hotel the leaders of the PP have been seenwith its leader Alberto Núñez Feijóo, gathered in a room through the glass window that overlooks the road that leads to Lastres.

 #communities #agree #extend #guarantees #buy #home #years #age